jevets/kirby-flash/README.md

 This class loads a global helper function: `flash($key, $value = '')`.

+The `flash()` function is only defined if it doesn't already exist, so you could define your own `flash()` function if necessary.
+Most of the time, you'll probably just use `flash()` in your application.

 When **called with one parameter**, the value is returned.
 If the key doesn't exist, then you'll get back an empty string.

 ```php